Native Parser

 Use

-Do not consider using the swc's javascript reference, but directly use the swc's rust reference in rust.
+Do not consider using SWC's JavaScript reference, but directly use SWC's Rust-side reference in Rust.

 use swc_compiler_base::parse_js;